 Blooming azaleas can be seen throughout the town and along highway 129 from May through June and helped to earn Robbinsville the title of “Azalea City”.
 During the festival this year, guided hikes to the Azaleas on Hooper Bald will be featured at 10:00, 12:00 and 2:00pm on Friday June 14th and at 10:00am on Saturday, June 15th.

-Both a silent auction and a live auction will take place at the Stecoah Valley Center on Friday.
-The silent auction items will be available to view and bid on throughout the day on Friday and the live auction will start at 6:30.
+A silent auction will take place on Saturday in downtown Robbinsville.
+The silent auction items will be available to view and bid on throughout the day.
 All proceeds from the auctions will benefit the Partners of Joyce Kilmer Slickrock Wilderness Inc. This volunteer, non-profit organization helps to maintain the numerous trails in the Joyce Kilmer Memorial Forest and the surrounding Wilderness in Graham County.
-Teeshirts celebrating the flame azalea and raffle tickets will be sold on both days.
+Teeshirts celebrating the flame azalea will be sold on both days.

 On Saturday, food, arts and crafts will be featured in downtown Robbinsville from noon to 5:00pm.
 Local musicians will be performing throughout the afternoon.
 Starting at 6:00pm there will be music and dancing at the town square.

 We hope you will plan your visit during this time and add a few extra days before and after to enjoy the natural beauty of the area.